 Receding Gums Treatment and Solutions

-If your gums have only receded a slightly, a common receding gums treatment is to deep clean the teeth and gums, which will help stop further recession.
-If the gums are becoming infected, Dr. Guzman can prescribe antibiotics to stop the disease in its tracks and hopefully keep it from worsening.
+If your gums have only receded slightly, a common receding gums treatment is to deep-clean the teeth and gums, which will help stop further recession.
+If the gums are infected, Dr. Guzman can prescribe antibiotics to stop the disease in its tracks and hopefully keep it from worsening.

-However, if receding gums or infections in the gums have gone untreated for a while, surgery is often necessary.
-A common receding gum surgery is called pocket depth reduction.
-This surgery removes the diseased tissue and pulls the gum back down over the tooth root.
-Gum grafting is along gum recession treatment where a small piece of graft tissue is taken from your soft palate and replaces the receded gums.
+If receding gums or infections in the gums have gone untreated for a while, surgery is often necessary.
+Common surgery for receding gums is called pocket depth reduction.
+This surgery removes the diseased tissue and pulls the gum back over the tooth root.
+Gum grafting is an extensive gum recession treatment where a small piece of graft tissue is taken from your soft palate to replace the receded gums.

 Once the gum has been cleaned and repaired via antibiotics or surgery, you’ll need to redouble your oral hygiene efforts.
 Healthy mouth habits like the ones listed above will protect the gums and prevent further infection and gum recession.